LIZETHVERA/bamazon/README.md

 1. With the command node `bamazonCustomer.js` we can acces to the principal menu:

- * See the list of products:  is avaiable to show the list of  products.
+ * See the list of products:  is available to show the list of  products.

  * Buy a product by ID: Open with two questions
    1. What is the product ID you want to buy?
 (The user have to enter the number ID).